vgavrilova/numbersInDescendingOrder/README.md

 For further explanation and functionality see the comments in my code.<br><br>

-If you have any remarks and/or suggestions to my code, plese let me know.
+If you have any remarks and/or suggestions to my code, please let me know.

 Have fun!